HypertextAssassin0273/HypertextAssassin0273.github.io/blog-posts/_posts/2021-08-18-forward-deque-container.md

 Hey lads, so today we're going to have an interesting discussion on a very unique structure.
 Recently, I was working on Vectors & unlike any other container, it has some cons, which I wanted to overcome by changing its internals.
 Thus, in process, I developed a new structure named as forward_deque.
 Now, before we dive into specifics of this stucture, its better to discuss the background & so, we'll start with the drawbacks of Vector Container.

-Since, Vectors internally use a dynamically allocated array to store their elements, it performs reallocation process in order to grow in size when new elements are inserted.
+Since, Vector internally uses a dynamically allocated array to store its elements, it performs reallocation process in order to grow in size when new elements are inserted.
 But, it also costs us two major issues:

 1) invalidates pointers & references to elements (as they no longer point to stored elements at new memory addresses).
 Also, it makes Vector harder to be directly used as container for storing dependant resources in complex projects.
 2) takes O(N) complexity of time to reallocate previously assigned resources (which isn't good performance wise when there are constant amount of push_backs & the capacity isn't reserved in Vector).